DaSchmidtke/Goldman-Hodgkin-Katz-Gleichung/readme.md

 English version:
 ToDo

-Online access, however, is limited to 25 hours per month, so these links are for testing purposes only.
-If you want to use the Apps for longer durations, please use a local installation.
+Access to the shiny server, however, is limited to 25 hours per month, so these links are for testing purposes only.
+If you want to use the App for longer durations, please use a local installation.

 ## Author